CheckoutFinland/psp-api/docs/README.md

 400 | Something went wrong
 422 | Used payment method provider does not support refunds

 Note, that at the moment HTTP 400 may occur also for 3rd party reasons - eg. bacause Nordea test API does not support refunds.
+See all provider limitations from [providers tab](/payment-method-providers#refunds).

 ### Email refund